donovanh/cat-gif/README.md

 <!-- Oh hey the `keyword` is optional! -->
 ```

+## Ch-ch-changes

+You can click on the image to change it to a different random image, or it'll change by itself every 10 seconds.
+This will ensure your site has a 14% greater stickiness rating according to the W3C.

 ## But wait I

 I'm not interested in making this perfect, but if you want to fork, improve, or even pass along PRs, sure why not.
 This is mostly a teaching aid but who's to say it won't become the next major operating system.